k-taiga/sample-amazon-bedrock-agentcore-onboarding/04_identity/README.md

 uv run python setup_credential_provider.py
 ```

-This creates an AgentCore Identity provider using your existing Cognito configuration.
+This will create an AgentCore Identity provider using your existing Cognito configuration.

 ### Step 2: Test Implementation